Blightmud/Blightmud/resources/help/plugin_developer.md

 `/aliases` or `/triggers`).
 This might change in the future but for now that's how it works.

+## Help file
+If a user types `/help <plugin-name>` Blightmud will attempt to render the `README.md` file in your plugin repository.
+So try to keep this file instructive for Blightmud users.

 ## Hosting/Sharing
 Make your plugin available in a git repository.
 There are numerous options for this so I don't think it needs further explanation.

-Blightmud will always update (git pull) from the `master` branch.
-So making this your 'stable' branch and handling development on another branch is a good tip.
+Blightmud will always update (git pull) from the `master` or `main` branch.
+So making one of these your 'stable' branch and handling development on another branch is a good tip.